2011/2012 musical salons

 Saint Patrick's Day with Skeduz

 Skeduz, which means "light", was created in central Brittany, near Guéméné-sur-Scorff.
 Today the group is one of the most musically rich Breton ensembles.
-The unique mixture of the bombard and the biniou with stringed instruments is at the root of the originality of this ensemble.
+The unique mixture of the bombard and the biniou with stringed instruments is at the root of the ensemble's originality.
 With both traditional themes and new compositions, they perform a repertoire that falls somewhere between transmission and festive improvisation.

 Tiharea, sacred songs of Madagascar

-Dancers and singers with an unusual vocal technique, the group called Tiharea ("wealth") is composed of Talike Gellé and her three sisters, who sing a cappela a unique repertoire of traditional songs from Madagascar.
-They are originally from Androy, a region in the south of Madagascar where singing is part of daily life, and they sing in Antandroy original creations by Talike together with traditional works such as the beko; a traditional oral story whose function is to calm and heal the spirit.
+Dancers and singers gifted with an unusual vocal technique, the group called Tiharea ("wealth") is composed of Talike Gellé and her three sisters, who sing a unique repertoire of traditional songs from Madagascar a cappela.
+They are originally from Androy, a region in the south of Madagascar where singing is part of daily life and they sing original creations by Talike in Antandroy together with traditional works such as the beko - a traditional oral story which calms and heals the spirit.

 Trio Lopez - Petrakis - Chemirani

 Efren Lopez: hurdy gurdy, rubab, oud, fretless guitar, kopuz